 Videos are six times more likely to be retweeted than photos and three times more likely than GIFs.

 PRO TIP: Use multimedia to your advantage.
-Images are 34 percent more likely to get retweeted than tweets with no images.
+Tweets that include an images are 34 percent more likely to get retweeted than those without an image.
 Be sure to keep your images relevant to your topic.
 According to Post Planner, relevant images get 94 percent more views than content without relevant images.

 Hashtags were born on Twitter in 2007 and remain a major feature of the channel today.
 Much of the information on hashtags from Instagram applies to Twitter.
 Trending topics on Twitter can be identified by hashtags.
 This allows individuals or brands to jump into relevant conversations around topics that are popular on the platform, potentially leading to an increased message reach and new followers.
 Explore different ways to engage with trending topics and capitalize on opportunities that allow your brand to show personality.